We have resumed full activities for 2021, subject of course to current Covid restrictions.

 A Smorgasbord of Talks

 Talks on many varied subjects, with time for discussion and questions.
-Topics for the coming term include:
+Our Term 2 program includes:

 Family History Interest Group

-A small group of genealogy tragics meet to share experiences, discuss techniques and generally learn from each other.
-Please note that Family History will now be on Mondays (revised program downloads follow soon)
+A small group of genealogy tragics meets to share experiences, discuss techniques and generally learn from each other.

 Garden & Gourmet